All Night (Example song)

 "All Night" is a song by British recording artist Example featuring uncredited vocals by his wife Erin McNaught.
 It was released as a single on 11 January 2019.
-The song was written and produced by Example himself.
+The song was written and produced by Example.

 Background

-After the birth of his second son in September 2017, starting up his own music label Staneric Recordings and releasing his 9-track mixtape "Bangers & Ballads" in August 2018, Gleave was motivated to record new music.
-He stated on his Instagram and Twitter accounts that he would be releasing a new song every month of 2019, starting with "All Night" in January 2019.
-Musically, the song is similar in sound to one of his previous singles "Later".
-The song marked Example's first appearance on the UK Singles Chart since his 2015 single "Whisky Story", peaking at #87.
+After the birth of his second son in September 2017, starting up his own music label Staneric Recordings and releasing his 9-track mixtape "Bangers & Ballads" in August 2018, Example was motivated to record new music.
+He stated on his social media accounts that he would release a new song every month of 2019, starting with "All Night" in January.
+Musically, the song is similar in sound to one of his previous singles, "Later".

+"All Night" marked Example's first appearance on the UK Singles Chart since his 2015 single "Whisky Story", peaking at #87.
 Upon the single's release, Spotify included it in multiple dance playlists.

 Music video

-The music video, directed by Example and his wife themselves, was premiered on YouTube a few hours before the single's release, on 10 January 2019.
+The music video, directed by Example and Erin McNaught, was premiered on YouTube a few hours before the single's release, on 10 January 2019.
 It has since reached over 38 million views.
-The video features both Example and his wife Erin dancing to the song in a dimly lit room at night while Example sings the song's lyrics.
-He has stated in multiple interviews that the video was shot while both of their sons were asleep.
+The video features Example and McNaught dancing in a dimly lit room at night while Example sings.
+He has stated that the video was shot while both of their sons were asleep.